ruphy/esame-lab2/README.md

 How to compile this application
 -------------------------------
-To build this application, follow the usual cmake stuff:
+To build this application, follow the usual cmake ritual:

     $ mkdir build; cd build
     $ cmake ..
     $ make [-j3]

-The install target has not been written yet.
+There is no install target defined yet.

 **NOTE:**
 To compile this application on non particularly recent systems,